berserkware/templelib/README.md

  - Implement the full set of Doc functions.
  - Keyboard input.
  - Scroll wheel support.
- - Add Memory address to window border.
-I don't really know what I will use for this though.
  - Add compiling to a shared library.
  - Change the directory where the glyph sheet is stored.
  - Change the 30fps limit so that it only applies to the `draw_it` callback.